rdflo23/QT-Framework-Practice/Sudoku/README.md

 Final project for OOP class
-Need the puzzle txt to run
+Need the puzzle.txt to run